Daniel-KM/Omeka-S-module-Sparql/README.md

 - [ ] Include sparql graph by default.
 - [ ] Exploration tools of Nicolas Lasolle, that are adapted to Omeka S.
 - [ ] Other visualization and exploration tools (see Nicolas Lasolle [abstract written for a congress]).
-- [ ] Triple stores by site or via queries.
-- [ ] Manage multiple triplestores.
 - [ ] Query on private resources.
 - [ ] Use api credentials for sparql queries.
 - [ ] Make a cron task (module [Easy Admin])?
 - [ ] Integrate with module [Advanced Search] for indexation.
 - [ ] Add button for indexing in module Advanced Search.
+- [ ] Triple stores by site or via queries.
+- [ ] Manage multiple triplestores.
 - [ ] Integrate full text search with lucene (see https://jena.apache.org/documentation/query/text-query.html)
+- [ ] Use the external engine with the simple form (require to manage spaql response).
 - [x] Readme for [Apache Jena Fuseki].
+- [ ] Index directly from omeka json-ld endpoints /api/xxx into Fuseki.
 - [ ] Create a Fuseki TDB2 template adapted to Omeka.
 - [ ] Include default config for Fuseki adapted to Omeka S.
 - [ ] Support create and update of resources through sparql and api.